My Own Journey

 I became concerned with things that weren’t taught in my classes.
 The news was full of terrible things — poverty, anger, hatred, ideological disagreements, war, and so on.
 I couldn’t understand these problems in the complicated detail that was presented in the news, but it was obvious to me that all these problems could be resolved if people would simply cooperate with one another.
 I couldn’t understand why people weren’t cooperating.
 The Beatles were singing “all you need is love,” and I was sure they were right.
 And perhaps I didn’t have the details worked out, but that didn’t matter — if people would just cooperate, they would figure out the details together.
 That was what I felt, though I couldn’t say it so plainly back then.

-I started writing leaflets advocating peace and love, and handing them out on the college campus — but they weren’t very effective.
+I started writing leaflets advocating peace and love, and handing them out on the college campus and on public street corners — but they weren’t very effective.
 They were just gibberish, because I had never done much writing before; it was just the LSD talking.
 I would later understand that the message of peace and love has been ineffective for thousands of years.
 Churches have fought great wars against each other in the name of the Prince of Peace.
 The Inquisition tortured people in the name of God’s Love.
 Evidently the words “peace” and “love” are not enough; we need some deeper understanding of those words and of each other.

 I was experimenting with psychedelic drugs.
 They loosened up my assumptions, things I had believed all my life without even being aware of it.
 I saw amazing things about myself, about human nature, about society.
 But I didn’t really understand what I saw.
 It would take me years to put it back into its box, and decades to get it sorted out.